I-TECH-UW/healthinformationexchange/docs/country-guides/index.md

 #### Facility Registry (Master Facility List):**
 The Facility Registry (FR) or Master Facility List (MFL) is responsible for managing the list of facilities and their health services across the health system.*[Facility Registry OpenHIE Documentation](https://guides.ohie.org/arch-spec/openhie-component-specifications-1/openhie-facility-registry-fr)*

+#### Other OpenHIM Mediators
+The CR and SHR run as OpenHIM mediators.
+In addition, the following mediators are used to support the HIE workflows:

+- **FHIR Converter**: This mediator is responsible for converting FHIR messages to HL7 messages and vice versa.
+This mediator is implemented here: https://github.com/I-TECH-UW/openhim-mediator-fhir-converter

+#### Common OpenHIE Instant V2 Components
+These components are used across HIE implementations and packaged using Instant OpenHIE V2.
+A number were based on or inspired by the Jembi platform project: https://github.com/jembi/platform

+#### Point of Service (Externally Managed Services)
+These integrations include both point-of-service systems like EMRs and LIMs, as well as HIE components like the Facility Registry.

 ### HIE Components Tooling

 #### Interoperability Layer ([OpenHIM](https://openhim.org/))